Retirement Guide

 Month of retirement

-- Insurance Election Form
+- Retirement Insurance Continuation Election

-- Life Beneficiary
+- Life Beneficiary Form (If applicable)

 - Turn in Keys and ID badge to Building Secretary/Supervisor